ttapers/docs/markdown/reference/cloud/python-sdk.md

 ### HologramCloud

-`HologramCloud` is a derived class of `CustomCloud` and is the main way to use our cloud via the SDK.
+`HologramCloud` is a subclass of `CustomCloud` and is the main way to use our cloud via the SDK.
 The Hologram cloud parameters/configs are used to populate properties in `CustomCloud`.
 In other words, the `HologramCloud` property values are: